‘Young Mungo’: Douglas Stuart’s novel on working-class Glaswegian adolescent boy and his coming out

 With the ongoing chaotic family dynamics, Mungo meets James: a lonely, Catholic, queer sixteen-year-old boy who takes care of pigeons in the neighbourhood.
 They become friends at first, and they know love is forbidden because of their religion.
 But things get complicated when a romance begins to grow between them.

 James too, in his own way, comes from a complicated family and has abandonment issues.
-His

-mother is dead and his father spends a lot of time working away from home.
-He is mostly left

-alone with no one to really look after him.
-Both Mungo and James are at a point in their life

-where they’re trying to figure out what’s going to come next and that’s part of the reason
+His mother is dead and his father spends a lot of time working away from home.
+He is mostly left alone with no one to really look after him.
+Both Mungo and James are at a point in their life where they’re trying to figure out what’s going to come next and that’s part of the reason they fall in love.

-The world we live in is still very gendered and the 1990s, it was even more so.
-It was a time when society was very ignorant and queer love was considered a perversion.
+The world we live in is still very gendered and in the 1990s, it was even more so.
+It was a time when society was ignorant and queer love was considered a perversion.
 There was no positive representation of gay people in the media either, and no one questioned the hidden paedophilic tendencies of adult men because to society, their manly, cis-het appearance was good enough.

 Voices from the margins